Lornavav/just-keep-spinning/README.md

 ### Wireframes

-See inital wireframe which was created using [Excalidraw](https://excalidraw.com/)
+See inital wireframe which were created using [Excalidraw](https://excalidraw.com/)

 ![](documentation/images/inital_wireframes.png)

-See updaed version for page 2 after i decided it was best to include a timetable of classes rather than the FAQ section.
+See updated version for page 2 after i decided it was best to include a timetable of classes rather than the FAQ section.

 ![](documentation/images/timetable_wireframe.png)